Tour de Romandie Féminin

 The Tour de Romandie Féminin is a women's cycle stage race in Switzerland, part of the UCI Women's World Tour.
-The race runs through the Romandie region, or French-speaking part of Switzerland - using roads in the Jura mountains and Alpine mountain ranges.
+The race runs through the Romandie region, or French-speaking part of Switzerland – using roads in the Jura mountains and Alpine mountain ranges.

 History

 The Tour de Romandie is a longstanding men's stage race, being first held in 1947 to celebrate the 50 year anniversary of Swiss Cycling.
-In 2022, the organisation behind the race announced that Tour de Romandie Féminin would be held for the first time in 2022 - as part of the celebrations of 75 years of the race.
+In 2022, the organisation behind the race announced that Tour de Romandie Féminin would be held for the first time in 2022 – as part of the celebrations of 75 years of the race.

 The first event was held in October 2022, over 3 days.
-The first stage was a circuit race in Lausanne, the second stage was from Sion to the ski resort of Thyon 2000 and the final stage was from Fribourg to Geneva - where the first men's Tour de Romandie ended in 1947.
-The first edition was won by Ashleigh Moolman-Pasio of SD Worx.
+The first stage was a circuit race in Lausanne, the second stage was from Sion to the ski resort of Thyon 2000 and the final stage was from Fribourg to Geneva – where the first men's Tour de Romandie ended in 1947.
+In 2025, five teams were disqualified prior to the start of the race, following a refusal to participate in a GPS tracking technology test.